mpcjanssen/simpletask-android/src/main/assets/script.en.md

 * If there is a Lua error in the callback, it behaves as if it had returned `true`
 * Considering this function is called a lot (for every task in the list) it should be fast.
 If it is too slow Simpletask might give ANRs.
 * You should define the onFilter function in the filter (not in the configuration).
-Defining it in the main configuration will work, but then the Lua script will be the same for all filters.
+Defining it in the main configuration will not work, if the Filter script is empty, the `onFilter` function will be undefined.

 ### `onTextSearch (taskText, caseSensitive) -> boolean`